A Feather on the Breath of God

 Ce Que Vouldras

-Francois Rabelais is on my mind.
-His character Gargantua founded the Abbey of Thelema, whose motto was Ce Que Vouldras “Do what you want”.
-At work, I can look out of the window to an interesting landscape, though they’ve pasted a reflective sunscreen on the glass which blurs it making me think I have my… Continue reading Ce Que Vouldras
+"Fay ce que vouldras" is a Middle French phrase meaning "Do what you will" or "Do as you will".
+It was the motto of Rabelais’ Abbey of Thélème.
+At work, I can look out of the window to an interesting landscape, though they’ve pasted a reflective sunscreen on the glass which blurs it making me think I… Continue reading Ce Que Vouldras

 On Coombe Hill